drivendataorg/scipy_proceedings/papers/drivendata/main.md

   - Small-bodied animals, especially since the video models classify the entire frame without cropping around the subject
   - Heavily occluded or distant animals, or those only partially visible or present for just a few frames
   - Low-quality media, such as videos that are washed out or too dark

+Due to a lack of standard benchmarks or comparable tools that perform species classification for videos, it is difficult to provide a direct comparison to other results.[^footnote-video-benchmarking] As an indirect comparison, the SpeciesNet model used by Wildlife Insights for _image_ species classification reports an 81.9% accuracy on their evaluation dataset[@doi:10.1049/cvi2.12318].
+This demonstrates that Zamba's pretrained model performance is in a comparable range to other published results on a separate-but-related task.

+[^footnote-video-benchmarking]: Additionally, model performance on the same dataset can depend on particular implementation details, like the specific supported class labels.
+Users are always encouraged to evaluate models on their own data.
+Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 ##### Blank detection